 “It’s so light and airy,” Johnson described.
 “It’s like you’re getting this taste of wonderfulness, but it’s not heavy . . .
 They remind me of a croissant.”

-The line was spreading down to the gazebo on the boardwalk, as Johnson awaited orders.
+The line was spreading down to the gazebo on the boardwalk one Saturday morning, as Johnson awaited orders.
 Patrons were patient as rain drizzled overhead sporadically.

 The shop looked slightly different than normal, as plexiglass windows separated diners from the person working the register.
 The dining area had been shuttered from Covid-19 since last season.
 Folks walked up one at a time, placed their orders, paid, and stepped back outside to wait to be called.